shirleyobih1/path-cc.github.io/_news/2020-12-18-OSG-Training-and-Campus-Workshop.md

 *This workshop is complementary to, and not redundant with our previous* <a href="https://indico.fnal.gov/event/45998/overview" target="_blank">*workshop in October.*</a>

-Please feel free to send any questions about the event to events@opensciencegrid.org.
-If you’d like to discuss appropriate OSG services for your campus, let us know via support@opensciencegrid.org (mailtosupport@opensciencegrid.org).
+Please feel free to send any questions about the event to <a href = "mailto: events@opensciencegrid.org">events@opensciencegrid.org</a>.
+If you’d like to discuss appropriate OSG services for your campus, let us know via <a href = "mailto: support@opensciencegrid.org">support@opensciencegrid.org</a> <.
 We’re excited to work with you.

 See you there!